 How much does it cost?

-The cost of a home inspection depends on many factors.
-They include your location, the inspector’s personal rate, and the age and size of the home.
+According to the U.S. Department of Housing, the average cost of a home inspection ranges from $300 to $500.
+The exact cost depends on many factors, including your location, the inspector’s personal rate, and the age and size of the home.
 The bill could be higher if you need a specialized inspection to dig into specific aspects of the house.
-As a result of these many elements, the average cost of an inspection can range anywhere from $300 to $500+.

 Homeowners who use Orchard to sell their home and buy a new one get access to a complimentary pre-listing inspection, in addition to other benefits.
 This offer is a significant perk for sellers looking to reap the benefits of a pre-listing inspection.